miraheze/mediawiki-repos/README.md

 ### Parameters

 1. branch:
    - Required.
-Git branch to be cloned.
+The Git branch to be cloned.
 If `_branch_` is used, it adapts based on the main MediaWiki branch.

 2. path:
    - Required.
 The path where the repository will be cloned.